 How bad is it to have mold or fungus in your lens?

-A fungal infection inside a lens will slowly ruin image quality as it grows inside the lens and may spread to other lenses around it and significantly reduces resale value.
-Even if the fungus is killed with UV light, it may persist and spread in other parts of the camera.
+A fungal infection inside a lens will slowly ruin image quality as it grows, significantly reducing resale value.
+Even if the fungus is killed with UV light, it may persist and spread inside the lens.
+Often if one lens has fungus inside, other cameras or lenses stored in the same conditions will also contain some amount of fungus as well.

 However, it’s always better to fix the problem sooner rather than later.
 Over time, that fungal or mold infection will worsen.
 If you find some of your equipment is becoming moldy, the problem may be starting from your equipment’s storage conditions.

 How to identify a mold or fungal infection in your camera lens?